 Step 6: Optimize and Retrain After Launch

 A modern software system is a living asset.
 After launch, we monitor the key business metrics and system performance (like uptime and NPS).
 We establish a feedback loop for continuous UX improvements.
 Critically, AI models can “drift” and become less accurate.
 We implement a strategy to retrain your models with new data to ensure they remain precise and fair.
-This final step is a permanent part of the modern insurance software development lifecycle.
+This final step is a permanent part of the custom insurance software development lifecycle.

 In our experience, every major insurance software project runs into a similar set of hurdles.